 Some individuals will respond very well to anti-inflammatory medication or an injection with steroids.
 However these medications for many others will just not be an option and this may be for several reasons… including:

 - Having already tried anti-inflammatory drugs and steroid injections with little to no benefit.

 - Anti-inflammatory drugs and steroid injections might not be suitable due to age or a pre-existing medical condition.

-Regardless of which method is chosen Achilles tendonitis treatment is best supported together with a strategy to protect & steadily build-up the strength of the Achilles tendon.
+Regardless of which method is chosen, Achilles tendonitis treatment is best supported together with a strategy to protect and steadily build-up the strength of the Achilles tendon.